MaddinJay/Vocabulary-App/Releases/Readme.md

 - app/files folder create automatically
 - Push Notification created in background
 - change of german text in card: old card still exists
+- Go to HTTP-Link-Page if set in card